|MEETING PLACE:||Behind Jack Knight Hall in Calaveras Big Trees State Park, 1170 CA-4, Arnold, CA 95223|

 Meeting Place & Time

 The meeting point for our North Fork of the Stanislaus trip is the historic Calaveras Big Trees State Park.
-We will meet you in the large, main parking lot near the Park’s entrance station at 9:00 AM.
+We will meet you in the parking area behind Jack Knight Hall at 9:00 AM.
 Please look for our OARS vans and guides.
+Click here for a Google map of the park.

 Getting to Calaveras Big Trees State Park